 Only academic credits awarded by SCS are included in students' GPA calculations.
 Approved transfer credits and credits awarded by other institutions count towards required credits for graduation, but are not calculated in the student's cumulative GPA as reported on their SCS transcript.

-3. Grading policies
+3. Grading policies for secondary classes

 The following standards are used to determine quarter and semester grades: